telerik/ajax-docs/general-information/troubleshooting/skins-troubleshooting.md

 <link href='<%= Telerik.Web.SkinRegistrar.GetWebResourceUrl(this, typeof(RadEditor), "Telerik.Web.UI.Skins.Outlook.Editor.Outlook.css") %>' rel="stylesheet" type="text/css" />
 ````

 This example registers the RadEditor's Outlook skin-specific stylesheet.
-If you are using VB you should change **this** to **Me** as is the equivalent in this language.
+If you are using VB you should change `this` to `Me` and `typeof` to `GetType` as is the equivalent in this language.

 Server code blocks may cause issues in the page's head section (where link elements are usually placed), so you may want to wrap them in a **RadCodeBlock** control, otherwise a server error may be thrown, or the code may not be executed (i.e., the link will not work).